mediadistillery/ExampleTemplateService/README.md

 ### Please read the README for each individual package.

 You can replace <i>"example-template" </i> with your custom package names while renaming the packages and add custom packages as required.
+You may need to update other things as well depending on your intended use.

 ## License